wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 # Data

-Data for this project originate from the College Scorecard and American Community Survey.
-We focus on the most recent 2019-2020 College Scorecard data.
+Data for this project originate from the College Scorecard (2019-2020) and American Community Survey.
 In addition to our key outcome variable of interest, median earnings for college graduates one year after graduation, we take advantage of the large number of variables available in the College Scorecard data set.
 These include over 2,000 variables featuring institutional characteristics and program-level